shashuat/deception-detection/README.md

 We'll store the downloaded files in: `/Data/dec/data/downloaded`.
 The `--cookies` arg makes the yt_dlp package not think of us as a bot.

-I'm not sure if video chopper.py is required because it takes as input long format videos but with yt_video_downloader we already get the 2-5s clips.

 2. Extract RGB frames

 3. Extract Face Frames